DataDog/integrations-core/docs/developer/tutorials/jmx/integration.md

 ## Step 2: Define metrics you want to collect

 Select what metrics you want to collect from JMX.
-You can use:

-- official documentation of the service you want to monitor
+Available metrics can be usually found on official documentation of the service you want to monitor.

-- [VisualVM](https://visualvm.github.io/), [JConsole](https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) or [jmxterm](https://datadoghq.dev/integrations-core/tutorials/jmx/tools/) to explore the available beans and their descriptions
+You can also use tools like [VisualVM](https://visualvm.github.io/), [JConsole](https://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html) or [jmxterm](https://datadoghq.dev/integrations-core/tutorials/jmx/tools/) to explore the available JMX beans and their descriptions.

 ## Step 3: Define metrics filters